7 Easy Ways to Curb Your Nighttime Snack Cravings

 Try the following to avoid binging while watching television at night:

-Eat three square meals and two healthy snacks per day.
+Eat three square meals and one or two healthy snacks per day.
 Skipping a meal leads to late night hunger, unhealthy snacking and slows down your metabolism.

 - Drink plenty of water

 Did you know your body can mix up hunger and thirst cues?
 If you feel hungry at night, try a cup or two of water for some instant hydration and relief of those hunger pangs.
 Dietitians recommend drinking eight glasses of water each day.

 Schedule an hour after dinner to eat a healthy snack to diminish stronger cravings later at night.
 Don’t always wait until you feel hunger pangs.
 That’s when people tend to binge.

 The concept of “out of sight, out of mind” can curb the desire to eat junk food.
 If you crave a specific unhealthy snack, keep it off your grocery list and out of the house.

 A cup of hot herbal tea will help you feel full and will pass the time.
 Because it takes a while to finish a hot cup of tea, you’ll be satisfied and, hopefully, bypass the urge to snack on something.